 In checking for an email, we were not able to do anything.
 The email address seems to have a mail server that is running and accepting connections, but we are unable to connect.
 We do not recommend sending to the "Indeterminate" category.
 All emails with a grade of D should be segmented off your list.

-We do not recommend deploying email to this category right away.
+We do not recommend deploying email to these categories right away.
 These emails are NOT included in the downloadable Safe List.
 But, if you linked an ESP account, we include these emails in your uploaded results because they may have more than one meaning, and therefore may be able to be verified in the future.

 We recommend creating a segment within your list named "Accepts-All" and attempt sending this group a re-engagement campaign.
 If you can confirm that the addresses are "valid" and deliverable, try trickling them back into your list, so it does not affect your list's deliverability.